microchip-pic-avr-examples/avr128db48-bare-metal-twi-mplab/README.md

 void TWI_initPins(void)
 ```

 To initialize the peripheral and the I/O, two functions are provided.
-The first `TWI_initHost()` initializes the peripheral settings for the TWI.
+The first function `TWI_initHost()` initializes the peripheral settings for the TWI.
 The second function `TWI_initPins()` is used to setup the I/O pins for the peripheral.
-If different I/O pins are used (via PORTMUX or a different TWI instance), then this function will need to modified accordingly.
+If different I/O pins are used (via PORTMUX or a different TWI instance), then this function will need to be modified accordingly.

 ##### Writing to Clients